Circulating library: Criticism of circulating libraries and novels

 The late 18th century was when novels became commonplace.
 The demand for novels was high but the cost of them made them inaccessible for many.
 They held wide appeal because they were less complex than more scholarly types of literature.
 However novels did not have an overwhelmingly popular reception.

 Some aspects of novels were realistic, which made them appealing and relatable.
 The elements of novels that made them sensational and alluring were the parts that deviated from what would usually happen in reality.
-Society feared that people, mainly women, would not be able to differentiate between the realistic and completely fictional elements.
-Basically the argument against novels was that it would cause people to have unrealistic expectations of life.
+Society feared that people, mainly women, would not be able to differentiate between the realistic and completely fictional elements, that the novels would cause people to have unrealistic expectations of life.

 Circulating libraries were highly criticized at the height of their popularity for being providers of novels.
 The views about novels and their readers, sellers, and writers went beyond simple criticism to being slanderous.